Sustainable mobility

 About

-The EU is making sustained efforts to tackle the climate crisis by cutting down on greenhouse gas emissions, not least through its Green Deal.
-Consumer behaviour and choice are make-or-break factors for the success of these efforts.
-But consumers are locked into a mobility system that fundamentally depends on fossil fuels.
-We may wish to change the way we move about but have little or no alternatives for doing so.
+The EU is making sustained efforts to tackle the climate crisis by cutting down on greenhouse gas emissions.
+While technological developments are necessary, consumer behaviour and choices are make-or-break factors for the success of these efforts.
+The problem is that consumers are locked into a mobility system that fundamentally depends on fossil fuels.

 While environmental considerations form a major part of our mobility work, we also note digital innovations in the mobility sector.
-For example, increased automation and Internet-connected features pose a whole new set of questions regarding liability, safety, data protection, fair competition and more.
+Increased automation and Internet-connected features pose a whole new set of questions regarding liability, safety, data protection, fair competition and more.
+In light of digital hype, BEUC has been calling for sectoral legislation on car data